Frequently asked questions

 • If the needle is pointing to:

-– HIGH: Increased gas pressure
+– HIGH: Increased gas pressure.

-– GAS: Sufficient gas (steady pressure)
+– GAS: Normal gas pressure.

-• As GasStop is directly installed into the cylinder there are a few variables that can affect unregulated pressure, namely: temperature, amount of liquified gas vs rate of vaporisation, gas type and gas purity.
+• As GasStop is directly installed into the cylinder there are a few variables that can affect unregulated pressure, namely: temperature, amount of liquified gas vs rate of vaporization, gas type and gas purity.
 There may also be other irregularities which affect the pressure reading.

 NB the gauge is also useful to represent the following: